 The best tip I can give for this recipe is keep the dough cold.
 If it’s cold the pattern with stay when it’s cooked.
 When it goes from the cold fridge to the oven it doesn’t get a chance to spread before the outer layers have cooked and hardened.

 Also try not to work the dough too much.
-Once it rolled out the first time roll the rolling pin over and cut out as many biscuits as you can.
-With the remaining off cuts stack them roll them out again.
-Put it back in the fridge to get it get it cold again if you are going to use the embossed rolling pin on it.
+Once it rolled out the first time, cut out as many biscuits as you can.
+Stack the remaining offcuts then roll them out again.
+Put the dough back in the fridge to get it get it cold again if you are going to use the embossed rolling pin a second time.

 When you use the rolling pin dust it over with a little flour.
 If anything gets stuck in the grooves then use a pastry brush or clean paint brush to remove it.
 Dust every few rolls.

-There are a few things which can go a little wrong with this recipe but from my experience they can all be fixed.
+Because of the nature of it, there are a few things which can go a little wrong with this recipe.
+But from my experience they can all be fixed.

-Another reason it might be too crumbly when being rolled out is that the dough has been over worked when you bought the dough together.
-The final reason it might be too crumbly to roll out is that that it’s been in the fridge too long so the dough isn’t rolling out but rather breaking.
+Another reason it might be too crumbly when being rolled out is that the dough has been overworked when you brought the dough together.
+You can’t turn back the clock so add a little water and keep going.

 If the pattern isn’t rolling out, your rolling pin might not have a deep enough design or you aren’t pressing hard enough.
 It takes a bit of practice to work out how to do it.

-If everything is going to plan but when you bake them the design disappears it could be that your oven is running a bit too hot or they are being placed in a part of the oven which is running hot.
+If everything is going to plan but when you bake this embossed cookie recipe but the design disappears, it could be that your oven is running a bit too hot or they are being placed in a part of the oven which is running hot.
 (In my oven the top left side runs hotter than the rest so I avoid putting these biscuits near that side)